 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+11 ' 0 /

 CO1 3 2 2 2 1 1 1

 CO2 2 2 2 2 1 1 1

 CO3 3 3 3 2 1 1 1 1

 CO4 1 2 3 1 1 1 1

 CO5 3 1 2 2 1 1 2 1

-Type Code Digital Electronic Circuits L-T-P Credits Marks PC BTEC-T-PC-010 Digital Licetionic Circuits 3-0-0 3 100
+Туре Code Digital Signal Processing L-T-P Credits Marks PC BTEC-T-PC-017 Digital Signal Processing 3-0-0 3 100 •

-Objectives The objective of this course is to understand the concepts & techniques associated with digital systems and their design & implementations in VLSI technology.
-Pre-Requisites Knowledge of Basic Electronics and fundamentals of Number Systems is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.
+Objectives The objective of this course is to study processing of digital signals using Z- transform, discrete Fourier transform, design of IIR & FIR filters, and the concepts of multi-rate signal processing.
+Pre-Requisites Basic knowledge of signals and systems is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required; sessions are planned to be interactive with focus on problem solving activities.

-To eacher's Assessme nt Written A Total
+Te eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai
+Quiz Surprise Test(s) Assignment(s) Assignment(s) Mid-Term End-Term

 05 05 05 25 60 100